StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

   When you create an asynchronous materialized view, its data reflects only the state of the base tables at that time.
 When the data in the base tables change, you need to refresh the materialized view to keep the changes synchronized.

-  Currently, StarRocks supports two generic refreshing strategies: ASYNC (refreshing triggered regularly by tasks) and MANUAL (refreshing triggered manually by users).
+  Currently, StarRocks supports two generic refreshing strategies:

+  - ASYNC: Asynchronous refresh mode.
+Each time the base table data changes, the materialized view is automatically refreshed according to the pre-defined refresh interval.
+  - MANUAL: Manual refresh mode.
+The materialized view will not be automatically refreshed.
+The refresh tasks can only be triggered manually by users.

 - **Query rewrite**

   Query rewrite means that when executing a query on base tables with materialized views built on, the system automatically judges whether the pre-computed results in the materialized view can be reused for the query.
 If they can be reused, the system will load the data directly from the relevant materialized view to avoid the time- and resource-consuming computations or joins.

-  From v2.5, StarRocks supports automatic, transparent query rewrite based on the SPJG-type asynchronous materialized views that are created on the default catalog or an external catalog such as a Hive catalog, Hudi catalog, or Iceberg catalog.
+  From v2.5, StarRocks supports automatic, transparent query rewrite based on the SPJG-type asynchronous materialized views.
+The SPJG-type materialized views refer to materialized views whose plan only includes Scan, Filter, Project, and Aggregate types of operators.

+  > **NOTE**
+  >
+  > Asynchronous materialized views created on base tables in a [JDBC catalog](../data_source/catalog/jdbc_catalog.md) do not support query rewrite.

 ## Decide when to create a materialized view